Saturday, March 4, 3 p.m. [North] Institute of Cultural Affairs, Chicago

 Forest Preserves of Cook County + WYCC PBS Chicago +Juneteenth Productions/2016/21 or 60 min/Conservation

+SOLD OUT!
 Saturday, March 11, 11 a.m.
 [W Suburbs] Thatcher Woods Pavilion, River Forest

 Sunday, March 12, 1 p.m.
 [South] St. James Church, Chicago